snow covered mountain with blue sky and reflection in lake

 Please ensure your passport is valid 6 months beyond the end of your assistantship and has been issued within the last ten years (even if it has six months or more left).

-Please note that visa requirements can change at short notice, and the British Council cannot be held responsible for any changes to the visa process or to the approximate costs listed above which have been given as a guide only.
+Visa requirements can change at short notice, and the British Council cannot be held responsible for any changes to the visa process or to the approximate costs listed above which have been given as a guide only.
 If allocated a placement, you will receive the most up-to-date information for the processes.
 You should not apply until you have been instructed to do so by the team.

 How do I provide additional letters of recommendation?